-Benjamin Clarke is a partner at DeCotiis.
+Benjamin Clarke is an Equity Partner at DeCotiis.
 He joined the firm as a partner in 1995 and is Co-Chair of the firm's Litigation Practice Group.

 Mr. Clarke's accomplishments in the field of complex civil litigation have earned him widespread recognition, including an AV peer rating in Martindale Hubbell (highest rating), and repeated designation as a New Jersey Super Lawyer.
 With more than 50 reported decisions to his credit, Mr. Clarke has made a career of handling complex, high-profile matters from trial through final appeal.
 In the much-publicized estate battle of Perelman v.
 Cohen, he successfully defended the Hudson News enterprise and its owner against attack by multi-billionaire Ronald O. Perelman, and delivered for his clients the largest frivolous litigation sanction in New Jersey history.
 Other notable cases Mr. Clarke has handled include defeat of Donald Trump's efforts to block development of Atlantic City's Marina District and construction of the Borgata, representation of the New Jersey State Police in individual and class action suits arising out of the "racial profiling" Turnpike controversy and defense of the Chief Justice of New Jersey against charges of film censorship.
 Mr. Clarke has a diverse and broad practice of estate, commercial and tort litigation, with areas of concentration in civil rights law, construction law, employment law, estate law, government law, insurance coverage and defense.